 Tips and tricks and tools aren’t cutting it, and in fact, they’re probably doing more harm than good.

-If you haven’t started a blog yet, but want to, here’s a step-by-step guide to get you started.
+If you haven’t started your self-hosted blog yet to start earning money, here’s a step-by-step guide to get you started.

 A Quick Word On “Blogging Tips” and “Trying Things”